practicingruby/erlang-practice/CHECKLISTS.md

 have a working solution, figure out how to make it right, and get help if necessary for style questions.

+4. Review today's work and do next day's prep work (30 mins)

-4. Prepare questions, TODO lists, and exercises for the next day.
-Reflect on what was learned today.
-(30 mins)
+Prepare questions, TODO lists, and exercises for the next day.
+Reflect on what was learned today, possibly looking up tangential points that you didn't have time for in the day, or seek solutions to exercises already published online, or write notes asking for help.

+Try to do all four hours in a single day if possible, otherwise try to do 1+2 and 3+4 in two sessions as close together as possible.

 ## Practice Exercises

 ```
 [X] Finish implementing the ping pong process example.
+[X] CH 12 exercise 1
+[X] CH 12 exercise 2
-[ ] CH 12 exercises.
+[X] CH 12 exercise 3
 [ ] CH 8 exercise 2.
 ```

 ## Reading

-[ ] CH 12
+[X] CH 12
 [ ] CH 13
 [ ] CH 9
 [ ] CH 10